Gwen Stefani Would Have Never Gotten Divorced If Gavin Rossdale Had His Choice

 Gwen Stefani and Gavin Rossdale recently got a divorce.
-The couple have moved, and Gwen has been happily dating Blake Shelton for a while now.
+The couple have moved on, and Gwen has been happily dating Blake Shelton for a while now.
 It turns out that Gavin would actually have never gotten a divorce if it was totally up to him.
 People shared what Gavin had to say about his big split from Gwen that he never wanted to happen.
 Gavin spoke to Fabolous magazine.

-Gavin spoke out saying, “[Divorce] was completely opposite to what I wanted.
+“[Divorce] was completely opposite to what I wanted.
 Really not…but here we are.
 Apart from death, I think divorce is one of the hardest, most painful things to go through.
 I know we all wish that, but we can’t, so I have to deal with reality.
 You can’t not have regrets and be human at the same time.
 We had 20 years together, and that in itself is pretty incredible.
 It’s a lifetime.
 I still think she’s incredible.
 It was a lovely 20 years and we have three amazing children.
 There were a lot of positives, and with time they’ll become more and more obvious.”

 Gwen blowing Blake kisses last night ???? @gwenstefani adorbs ???? pic.twitter.com/voU6GTd9hN